EssayPublished · 10 min read

 Fine.
 Then accept the burden.

 Do not pretend the throne is empty while something else sits on it.
-Do not call a final authority a tool because the word god embarrasses you.
-Do not demand sacrifice in the name of justice, health, liberation, or safety while refusing to ask what gives that demand the right.
+Do not call a final authority a tool just because the word God has been buried under childish pictures.
+Do not demand sacrifice in the name of justice, health, liberation, safety, authenticity, or progress while refusing to ask what gives that demand the right.

 More to read